 Though more therapists and psychiatrists today have positive attitudes toward the LGBTQ community, people still face disparities in the quality of the care they receive, due in large part to a lack of training and/or understanding among providers.
 Mental health providers still do not always have up-to-date knowledge of the unique needs of the LGBTQ community or training on LGBT mental health issues.
 Providers who lack knowledge and experience working with members of the LGBTQ community may focus more on a person’s sexual orientation and/or gender identity than a person’s mental health condition, which can often be counterproductive.

-How You Can Be an Ally
+How You Can Help LGBTQ Individuals

 For those who are not LGBTQ, it can often be challenging to know when or how to engage as an ally to LGBTQ individuals.
 Lindsey, who is sympathetic to this struggle, offered the following ideas for how you can get involved.